-This is where investing can help.
-By putting my money into asset classes that have the potential to grow faster over time, I stand a chance to receive returns that are higher than what my bank account gives me and stay ahead of inflation.
+However, this is where investing can help.
+By putting money into asset classes that have the potential to grow faster over time, one can stand a chance to receive returns that are higher than what a bank account gives and stay ahead of inflation.
 The thing is, with investing, you give your money a chance to grow, in turn creating wealth, which is the purpose of investing.

 How would you feel if you sat in a car without knowing where to go?
 Investing is the same.
 Setting up an investment objective helps keep you on track.